Théoden: The Return of the King

 Théoden's body lay in Minas Tirith until it was buried in Rohan after the defeat of Sauron.
 He was the last of the Second Line of the kings, judging from direct descent from Eorl the Young.
+He was succeeded as King by his nephew Éomer.

 Etymology

 Théoden is transliterated directly from the Old English þēoden, "king, prince", in turn from þeod, "a people, a nation".
 As with other descriptive names in his legendarium, Tolkien uses this name to create the impression that the text is historical.
 Tolkien mapped the Westron or Common Speech to modern English; the ancestral language of the Rohirrim in his system of invented languages would therefore map to Old English.

 Analysis

+Images of Northern courage

 According to the scholar Elizabeth Solopova, the character of Théoden was inspired by the concept of Northern courage in Norse mythology, particularly in the Beowulf epos: the protagonist of a story shows perseverance while knowing that he is going to be defeated and killed.
 This is reflected in Théoden's decision to ride against Sauron's far superior army in the Battle of the Pelennor Fields.
 There are also repeated references by Tolkien to a historic account of the Battle of the Catalaunian Fields by the 6th century historian Jordanes.
 Both battles take place between civilizations of the "East" (Huns) and "West" (Romans and their allies, Visigoths), and like Jordanes, Tolkien describes his battle as one of legendary fame that lasted for several generations.
 Another apparent similarity is the death of King Theodoric I of the Visigoths on the Catalaunian Fields and that of Théoden on the Pelennor.
 Jordanes reports that Theodoric was thrown off by his horse and trampled to death by his own men who charged forward.
 Théoden also rallies his men shortly before he falls and is crushed by his horse.
 And like Theodoric, Théoden is carried from the battlefield with his knights weeping and singing for him while the battle still goes on.

-Tolkien scholars including Jane Chance contrast Théoden with another "Germanic king", Denethor, the last of the Ruling Stewards of Gondor.
-In Chance's view, Théoden represents good, Denethor evil; she notes that their names are almost anagrams, and that where Théoden welcomes the hobbit Merry Brandybuck into his service with loving friendship, Denethor accepts Merry's friend, Pippin Took with a harsh contract of fealty.
-Hilary Wynne, in The J. R. R. Tolkien Encyclopedia, writes further that where both Théoden and Denethor had despaired, Théoden, his courage "renewed" by Gandalf, went to a hopeless-seeming battle at Helm's Deep and won, and then again on the Pelennor Fields where "his attack saved the city of Minas Tirith from sack and destruction".